Syllaboi/Segun-Salako-Automation-Projects/README.md

 #Run n8n Locally on Android Using UserLAnd

-This guide shows you how to install and run [n8n](https://n8n.io) â€” a powerful workflow automation tool â€” directly on your Android phone using the UserLAnd app and Ubuntu.
+This guide shows you how to install and run [n8n](https://n8n.io) ” a powerful workflow automation tool ” directly on your Android phone using the UserLAnd app and Ubuntu.
 No PC or emulator required.

 ---

 ##Requirements

-- Android device (64-bit ARM â€“ most modern phones)
+- Android device (64-bit ARM“ most modern phones)
 - [UserLAnd app](https://play.google.com/store/apps/details?id=tech.ula)
 - At least 2GB of free storage
 - Stable internet connection

 ---

-## ðŸ› ï¸ Step-by-Step Installation
+1¸ Step-by-Step Installation

-### ðŸ”¹ 1.
-Install Ubuntu via UserLAnd
+### 1. Install Ubuntu via UserLAnd

 1. Open the **UserLAnd** app
 2. Create a session: